Kincsem: Background

 Kincsem was a liver chestnut without any white markings who stood high at maturity.
-Despite Kincsem's talent, she was faulted throughout her racing career for her plain looks and lengthy frame.
-B.K.
-Beckwith, author of Step and Go Together, wrote, "She was as long as a boat and as lean as a hungry leopard ... she had a U-neck and mule ears ... she was lazy, gangly, shiftless ... she was a daisy-eating, scenery-loving, sleepy-eyed and slightly pot-bellied hussy."
-However, this contradicts her description in horseracing newspaper Sportblatt from 8 April 1876: "The chestnut mare by Cambuscan from the Waternymph looks most like a racehorse.
+Several descriptions were written during her life.
+The first was written even before her first race, in the spring of 1876, when the editors of the racing newspaper Sportblatt visited the leading stables and described Kincsem as the best two-year-old in Austria-Hungary.
+Sportblatt from 8 April 1876: "The chestnut mare by Cambuscan from the Waternymph looks most like a racehorse.
 She is over and over full of quality, long and deep, stands on dry, strong, flawless legs and shows herself to great advantage in a fast gallop.
 We think we are not mistaken in expressing the view that [she] is destined to play an excellent role on the racetrack."
+During her stay in England, newspapers described her movement as admirable - long, flat, spacious, and it was said that there was no horse with a better stride at Newmarket.
+A few weeks later in France, a journalist under the pseudonym Freemann wrote in the newspaper Le Jockey: "It is rare to see a more complete type of racehorse than Kincsem, when she appeared on the track with her tall figure, magnificent lines, excellence, strength, lightness, with a figure as perfect as a gallop, and we understood why Captain Matchell, one of the greatest connoisseurs in the world, offered £10,000 to her owner, who refused it."
+Another journalist, Robert Milton, wrote in Le Figaro: "Mr. Blaskovich's mare is the most beautiful I have ever seen in my life.
+All the breeders admire her and her victory was met with great applause."

+Nevertheless, American novelist Brainerd Kellogg Beckwith (not a contemporary of Kincsem) wrote his own description in his 1967 book "Step and Go Together": "She was as long as a boat and as lean as a hungry leopard ... she had a U-neck and mule ears ... she was lazy, gangly, shiftless ... she was a daisy-eating, scenery-loving, sleepy-eyed and slightly pot-bellied hussy."...

 Kincsem was noted for her quirky personality, though some details may have become exaggerated over time.
 For example, a legend claims that she always traveled with a cat and might not move if separated from it.
 A painting shows her with a cat that some sources name Csalogány (nightingale).
 Contemporary sources make no mention of the cat but many articles of Sportblatt refer to her traveling with a horse named Csalogany.
 During Kincsem's extensive travels, all her hay and grain came from Blaskovich's stud farm (then an unusual arrangement), and she refused to eat anything else.
 She was also particular about the quality of the water she drank.
 On one occasion at Baden-Baden, the water ran out and she refused to drink for two days until a suitable substitute was found at what was subsequently known as Kincsem's Well.